djlampert/PyHSPF/examples/readme.md

 **Advanced:** The scripts in this directory illustrate how to integrate data into HSPF models using the preprocessing tools (thus enabling the construction of complicated models).

+**jocce:** The scripts in this directory are used to construct and calibrate a 30-year model and generate a series of figures for NWIS gage 05472500.

 Questions and suggestions are always welcome.
 The examples may not be compatible with older versions of the software.
-Please report any problems running the scripts in these directories (check that any required data files in the right location first).
+Please report any problems running the scripts in these directories.